devgiants/blog/source/_posts/2018-11-27-netplan-handling-network.markdown

     - system
     - Netplan
     - network
+    - router
 excerpt: "Netplan is a new network configuration abstraction renderer, available in Ubuntu 17+.
-It drastically simplifies stuff when it comes to network handling."
+It drastically simplifies stuff when it comes to network handling...
+Or not."

 ---